rollkit/docs/docs/tutorials/ethermint.md

 With that, we have kickstarted our `ethermintd` network!

-## Deploy a Solidity smart contract on Ethermint sovereign rollup with Foundry
+## 📃Deploy a Solidity smart contract on Ethermint sovereign rollup with Foundry

 In this guide you'll learn how to deploy a Solidity smart contract to the Ethermint chain you just instantiated on Celestia with [Foundry](https://github.com/foundry-rs/foundry).

-### About Foundry
+### 🔹 About Foundry

 Foundry is a portable, fast and modular toolkit for Ethereum application development.